 Contributed By Patrikios Pavlou & Associates LLC

-The results of such search on the electronic registry of the Registrar of Companies may provide general information in relation to the identity of the company’s shareholders and directors as well as the number of shares held by each one of them, as well as present and previous charges.
-Furthermore, each company has to file its financial statements to the Registrar of Companies, which are accessible to the public with the payment of a fee.
+The results of such a search on the electronic registry of the Registrar of Companies may provide general information in relation to the identity of the company’s shareholders and directors as well as the number of shares held by each one of them, as well as present and previous charges.
+Furthermore, each company has to file its financial statements to the Registrar of Companies, which are accessible to the public upon payment of a fee.
 Therefore, information can be obtained through the financial statements.

 Ordered Disclosure of Information

 Another option available in Cyprus for the purposes of identification or tracing of property assets is through an order of the court ordering the disclosure of information in relation to the specific assets of a party.
 Cypriot courts have a wide discretion to issue interim orders and injunctions, including prohibiting and mandatory injunctions ordering the respondent to act in a particular manner or perform certain activities, as well as disclosure orders for the purpose of asset tracking and execution.
 In examining an application for a mandatory injunction, specific conditions should be met that are set out in the legislation and the case law.